Location, Location, Location & Value

 There are many things that influence the value of a home, but the surrounding area; the activities, and commercial buildings nearby are what influence it the most.
 We put together a list of the most influential factors that go into the pricing of your home—both negatively and positively.

-Homebuyers with children value their education and development and as a result are willing to pay more to live in a home that is in a top school district; one with high test scores, good reputation and close by.
-Many homebuyers with children consider this to be one of the biggest factors in choosing one home over another.
+Homebuyers with children value their education and development and as a result, are willing to pay more to live in a home that is in a top school district; one with high test scores, a good reputation, and close by.
+Many home buyers with children consider this to be one of the biggest factors in choosing one home over another.

 Depending on where you live or are looking to move to, views of mountains, panoramic ocean views, or even the sounds of distant crashing waves tend to increase value and even help sell your home faster.

-Access to outdoor recreation like the beach, paseos, trails and parks usually increase a home’s value.
+Access to outdoor recreation like the beach, paseos, trails, and parks usually increases a home’s value.
 Whether we’re taking our pets for a walk, enjoying a breath of fresh air or ocean breeze, there’s nothing quite like the outdoors to connect you to your surroundings.